berlinplan/berlinplan.github.io/readme.md

 ## Follow, subscribe, comment, and like my content, right?

-> Pay for my Lamborghini because I want to take action against inequality.
+> Support my Tesla purchase and join me in the fight against inequality.

-> Support me to get advertisements, which promote a consumption culture, causing environmental damage and world inequality.

-Is fighting inequality while benefiting from and generating inequality just nonsense?
+How does supporting a social media activist in getting ads that promote consumption, leading to environmental damage and global inequality, contribute to fighting injustices?

 Activism on social media: Get maximum attention for your Instagram activism with these top hashtags: (78)